Napoleon Dynamite

-Napoleon Dynamite is a 2004 American independent coming-of-age comedy film produced by Jeremy Coon, Chris Wyatt and Sean Covel, written by Jared and Jerusha Hess and directed by Jared Hess.
-The film stars Jon Heder in the role of the titular character, a nerdy high-school student who deals with several dilemmas: befriending an immigrant who wants to be class president, awkwardly pursuing a romance with a fellow student, and living with his quirky family.
+Napoleon Dynamite is a 2004 American comedy film directed by Jared Hess, written by Jared and Jerusha Hess, and produced by Jeremy Coon, Chris Wyatt, and Sean Covel.
+It stars Jon Heder as Napoleon Dynamite, a nerdy high-school student who deals with several dilemmas: befriending an immigrant who wants to be class president, awkwardly pursuing a romance with a fellow student, and living with his quirky family.

-The film was Hess' first full-length movie and is partially adapted from his earlier short film, Peluca (2002).
-Napoleon Dynamite was acquired at the Sundance Film Festival by Fox Searchlight Pictures, which partnered with Paramount Pictures and MTV Films for the release.
-It was filmed at Preston High School and different areas in Franklin County, Idaho, in the summer of 2003.
-It debuted at the Sundance Film Festival in January 2004.
-Most of the situations in the movie are loosely based on the life of Jared Hess.
-The film's total worldwide gross revenue was $46.1 million.
-The film has since developed a cult following and was voted number 14 on Bravo's 100 funniest movies.
+Napoleon Dynamite was Hess's first full-length film and is partially adapted from his 2002 short film Peluca.
+It was acquired at the Sundance Film Festival by Fox Searchlight Pictures, which partnered with Paramount Pictures and MTV Films for the release.
+It was filmed in 2003 at Preston High School and different areas in Franklin County, Idaho.
+It debuted at the 2004 Sundance Film Festival.
+Most of the situations are loosely based on Hess's life.
+The total worldwide gross revenue was $46.1 million.
+The film has since developed a cult following and was voted number 14 on Bravo's 100 funniest films.

 Plot

-Socially awkward 16-year-old Napoleon Dynamite lives in Preston, Idaho, with his grandmother, Carlinda, and his technology-addicted older brother, Kip.
+Socially awkward 16-year-old Napoleon Dynamite lives in Preston, Idaho, United States, with his grandmother, Carlinda, and his technology-addicted older brother, Kip.
 Napoleon's school days are spent doodling mythical creatures, dealing with bullies, and playing tetherball by himself.

-Carlinda is injured in a quad bike accident and asks Napoleon and Kip's Uncle Rico to look after the boys while she recovers.
+Carlinda breaks her tailbone in a quad bike accident and asks Napoleon's and Kip's uncle Rico to look after things while she recovers.
 Flirtatious, middle-aged Rico arrives in the camper van he lives in, and teams up with Kip to sell items door-to-door in a get-rich-quick scheme.
-Kip wants to pay for his internet girlfriend, LaFawnduh, to visit from Detroit.
+Kip wants to pay for his online girlfriend, LaFawnduh, to visit from Detroit.
 Former high-school athlete Rico dwells on his past and dreams of going back in time.
 He believes wealth will help him get over his breakup with his girlfriend and failed dreams of NFL stardom.
+Meanwhile, Napoleon takes a job on a chicken farm, but makes very little money.

-Napoleon becomes friends with Deb, a shy girl who sells headshots and knick-knacks to raise money for college, and Pedro, a bold transfer student from Juárez, Mexico.
+Napoleon befriends Deb, a shy girl who sells headshots and knick-knacks to raise money for college, and Pedro, a bold transfer student from Juárez, Chihuahua, Mexico.
 Pedro is rebuffed when he asks the popular and snobby Summer Wheatly to accompany him to the high school dance; Deb gladly accepts.
 Pedro encourages Napoleon to find a date and he picks popular classmate Trisha.
-As a gift, he draws an (unintentionally bad) picture of her and delivers it to Trisha's mother, one of Rico's customers.
+As a gift, he draws an unintentionally bad picture of her and delivers it to Trisha's mother, one of Rico's customers.
 Rico tells Trisha's mother embarrassing stories about Napoleon to evoke sympathy.
-She buys his wares and forces Trisha to accept Napoleon's invitation.
-Trisha goes to the dance with Napoleon but abandons him to hang out with Summer.
+She buys his wares and makes Trisha accept Napoleon's invitation.
+Trisha goes to the dance with Napoleon but abandons him to hang out with Summer and her boyfriend, Don Moser.
 Pedro allows Napoleon to dance with Deb.